top of page

 First festival: 19-22 May 2022

-Shri Sriram, Dennis Rollins, National Youth Jazz Orchestra, Tim Garland, Ilario Ferrari, Sultan Stevenson, Mark Kavuma, Pete Churchill, Immy Churchill, Nikki Iles, Archipelago, Samuel Sharp, Jelly Cleaver, Emma Smith, Jo Harrop, and John Etheridge, plus 15 more grassroots & local bands.
+Shri Sriram, Dennis Rollins, National Youth Jazz Orchestra, Tim Garland, and Ilario Ferrari, plus Sultan Stevenson, Mark Kavuma, Pete Churchill, Immy Churchill, Nikki Iles, Archipelago, Samuel Sharp, Jelly Cleaver, Emma Smith, Jo Harrop, and John Etheridge, plus 15 more grassroots & local bands.

 Second festival: 18-21 May 2023